 Workstation Ergonomics apply differently if you use a

 If you use a desktop, these are the computer ergonomics factors to consider such as visibility, chair, monitor, desk, keyboard, mouse, for maximum ergonomic benefit.

-(These computer ergonomics factors also applies to laptops and touchpads).computerergo
+(These computer ergonomics factors also applies to laptops, ipads and touchpads).computerergo